artomweb/EVA-Checklist/lib.typ

     if step-num == 1 and section-num != 1 {
       v(2mm)
     }
-    // Must be duplicated as Typst doesn't support conditional cell content if n.get() {
+    // Must be duplicated as Typst doesn't support conditional cell content for second cell? if n.get() {
       grid(
         // stroke: 2pt,